-This site is my personal exploration of how big data – and the massive amount of processing power now available to analyze it – can be leveraged to optimize and automate business decisions.
+This site is a personal exploration of how data – or, more importantly, the powerful algorithms and platforms now available to analyze data – can best be leveraged to optimize and automate critical business decisions.

-In sum, my design philosophy for predictive models is quantity over quality, brute-force over elegance, and CPU over IQ.
+In sum, the design philosophy for predictive models is volume over precision, utility over elegance, and CPU over IQ.
 Thus, the site’s name – Overkill Analytics.

 Please Help Me!

 To my astonishment, I have learned from Kaggle there are others, like me, for whom a full-time job spelunking through data is just not enough.
-So, if you are one of these poor souls, please visit this site and help me learn how badly I’m abusing these modeling techniques.
-All polite comments and contributions are appreciated, and I’d love to learn more about the approaches used by data professionals in other industries.
+So, if you are one of these poor souls, please visit this site and help me learn!
+All polite comments and contributions are appreciated, and I’m always eager to discover the approaches being developed across industries.